 Grampound Community Fund

-A Community Benefit Fund has now been established for the two wind turbines that will soon be constructed on land at Garlenick.
+A Community Benefit Fund has been established for the two wind turbines that were installed on land at Garlenick in 2013.
 The Fund will be available for the lifetime of the operational site and will provide grants for local organisations, projects and good causes.

-The Grampound Community Fund has £15,000 available per year for community grants between £150 and £7,500.
+The Grampound Community Fund has £18,000 available per year for community grants (originally £15,000 p.a. but has increased through indexation) with a minimum grant of £150 and a maximum of £9,000 (more in exceptional cases).
 There will be one funding round each year.
 If not all the available money is allocated in that round, the balance will be carried over to the next year.

 In addition, just during the first year, a one-off amount of £50,000 was also made available.

 To be eligible for a grant, you need to be a properly constituted, not-for-profit, or non profit-distributing community/voluntary group or charity.
 This includes the parish council.
 The group must be based within the parish of Grampound with Creed and the project must be for the benefit of people within the parish.